CCC-Industry4/StarterGuide/06_configure_smart_home.md

 [Back to Table of Contents](README.md)

+*Instruction to teacher: Divide into pairs.
+One person reads/researches each step, while the other performs the actions.
+Each pair will work independently with their own Smart Home setup.*
 # Configure Smart Home
 ---
 1. Connect the demonstration PC to the Pi.
 Wi-Fi can be used on a PC or smartphone.
 The disadvantages of using Wi-Fi are that you will lose access to the internet.
 Connect to the following: